Female Sexual Dysfunction: Loss of Desire

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Female sexual dysfunction (FSD) refers to sexual problems for women in the areas of arousal, desire and orgasm.
 In some cases of FSD, intercourse itself can be painful.

-In a recent Cleveland Clinic webchat on the topic, Judith Volkar, MD, Staff of the Center for Specialized Women’s Health, refers to a large study in which 44 percent of women complained about sexual problems in general and in particular, a lack of desire for sex.
+Judith Volkar, MD, says a large study in which 44 percent of women complained about sexual problems in general and in particular, a lack of desire for sex.
 “Decreased libido is most often a symptom in the 45 to 65 age group, although it can be present in any age group,” says Dr. Volkar.
 “So it is pretty normal.”